 If working in an agency, especially one with few staff, a graduate will be doing a bit of everything, depending where they're needed most.

 In principle however, the first step is generally to be an Account Executive before moving on to Account Manager.
 Successful Account Managers progress to Category Managers or similar, and work with larger and larger accounts as their experience increases.

 Salary for graduates can start at around the £18,000 mark depending on experience.
 From there, the sky is the limit as Chief Marketing Officers (CMOs) can make 7 figures if working for FTSE100 companies.

 Want to know more?

 For more specialised industry knowledge, we recommend you take a peek at one of these insightful tomes:

 - Truth, Lies & Advertising - A must read for advertising planners.

 - Excellence in Advertising - An overview of different roles within the industry.

 - Hey Whipple, Squeeze This! - A look at how to get into the industry and be a creative.

-If a career in advertising excites you, get your career started with our list of marketing and PR graduate programmes today.
+If a career in advertising excites you, get your career started by browsing graduate jobs in marketing and PR today.